Padang: Tourism

 Padang is a common transit point for surfers travelling to Batu Islands and Mentawai Islands, and for tourists visiting the West Sumatran highlands.
-Padang beach (known as Taplau or Tapi Lauik) which located from Samudra Street until Puruih, is known for its sunsets and food stalls.
-Kuranji River flows in Padang and on top area of the river at Batu Busuk, Lambung Bukit sub-district is suitable for white water activities.
-Bungus bay, to the south of Padang, is suitable for swimming and boating.
-There are some offshore islands near Bungus, such as Sikuai island and Pagang island.
+Padang Beach (known as Taplau or Tapi Lauik), stretching from Samudra Street until Puruih, is known for its sunsets and food stalls.
+The Kuranji River flows in Padang and on the northern area of the river at Batu Busuk, Lambung Bukit sub-district, white water activities are quite popular.
+Bungus Bay, to the south of Padang, is suitable for swimming and boating.
+There are some offshore islands near Bungus, such as Sikuai island and Pagang Island.

-Currently, Regional Development Planning Board (Bappeda) of Padang has established development plans "Padang Old City" in Kampung Pondok, South Padang district as a tourist area.
-Mayor of Padang has been designate 73 historic buildings as cultural heritage of Padang.
+Currently, the Regional Development Planning Board (Bappeda) of Padang has established development plans for "Padang Old City" in Kampung Pondok, South Padang district as a tourist area.
+The mayor of Padang has designated 73 historic buildings as cultural heritage sites of Padang.

 Landmarks

 There are many old buildings in Padang that still retain their Dutch and Chinese architecture.
-The old city of Padang, located next to Muaro Harbor at Arau River, which formerly functioned as the city's main commercial avenue.
-The old city was the former business district of Padang, there are many important buildings such as Padang City Hall, De Javaschebank (present-day Bank Indonesia), Nederlandsch Spaarbank, Geo Wehry & Co, Escompto Maatschappij Office, warehouses, and merchant houses.
+The old city of Padang, located next to Muaro Harbor on the Arau River, formerly functioned as the city's main commercial avenue.
+The old city was the former business district of Padang, with many important buildings such as Padang City Hall, De Javasche bank (present-day Bank Indonesia), Nederlandsche Spaarbank, Geo Wehry & Co, Escompto Maatschappij Office, warehouses, and merchant houses.

 There are several historic places such as Adityawarman Museum which specialises in the history and culture of the local Minangkabau ethnic group, and the main exhibits are housed within a Rumah Gadang style building.
-Grand Mosque of West Sumatra, a new modern large mosque that is built with Minangkabau architecture.
-The Mosque is located on Jalan Khatib Sulaiman, city centre of Padang.
+Grand Mosque of West Sumatra, a new modern large mosque, is built according to traditional Minangkabau architecture.
+The mosque is located on Jalan Khatib Sulaiman, near the city centre of Padang.
 Ganting Grand Mosque, the oldest mosque in Padang and one of the oldest in Indonesia, is a popular tourist attraction.
-Muhammadan Mosque, founded by Indian merchant, is also located in the city centre.
-St. Leo Monastery features a mixture of traditional Minang architecture on its bell tower roofing and Dutch architecture on the church building, is one of the oldest churches in Padang.
-Along the beachside road, just down from the Tourist Information office is a Buddhist Temple, Vihara Buddha Warman, opened in 2006 for the large Chinese Buddhist community.
+Muhammadan Mosque, founded by Indian merchants, is also located in the city centre.
+St. Leo Monastery, featuring a mixture of traditional Minang architecture on its bell tower roofing and Dutch architecture on the church building, is one of the oldest churches in Padang.
+Along the beachside road, just down from the Tourist Information Office is a Buddhist temple, Vihara Buddha Warman, opened in 2006 for the large Chinese Buddhist community.